mefrem/mefrem.github.io/_pages/interviews.md

       author_profile: true
 ---

-Through the power of being nice (and Twitter and email) it's not hard to approach people you admire or are curious about.
+Through the power of being nice (+ Twitter and email) it's easy to approach people you admire or are curious about.
 Here are interviews with some folks I find interesting.

 <a href="https://maxefremov.com/scott-sumner-economist">Scott Sumner, economist, December 2019</a>.